 The Conference Bursary was introduced in 1994 in memory of Brian Snowden, acknowledging his commitment to the association and hospital radio.

-HBA national conferences provide a training opportunity through seminars and workshops, and enable delegates to network with fellow hospital broadcasters, providing insight into the wider aspects of hospital broadcasting and the national association.
+HBA national conferences provide a training opportunity through seminars, panels and workshops, and enables delegates to network with fellow hospital broadcasters, providing insight into the wider aspects of hospital broadcasting and the national association.

 Bursaries are intended to encourage attendance for members who have not previously attended and/or stations who have not/are not represented at the conference by removing/contributing to the financial burden.
 We also invite applications for travel only bursaries.
-Successful applicants are required to write a report on the conference for their station's management committee, with a copy provided to the HBA Treasurer within one month of the conference.
+Successful applicants are required to write a report on the conference for their station's management committee, with a copy provided to Mark Bonallo, Chair of the Bursaries and Grants Committee, within one month of the conference.
 The report should explain what the recipient learnt at the conference, detail the best and least good things about the weekend, and suggest ideas that the station's management committee should consider implementing.

 Who is eligible

 Applicants should be active volunteers within a Full Member Station of the HBA.
 We are unable to award bursaries to young persons under the age of 18 unless we receive written parental consent and an adult from the applicant's station is willing to accept responsibility for their welfare whilst attending conference.

 Bursaries can cover the full cost of attending, part contribution and/or travel costs.

 Applicants should download the application form & complete Section 1 and then obtain the endorsement of the Chairman (or another officer) of their station in Section 2.
 The completed form should be sent by email to Mark Bonallo, Chair of the Bursaries and Grants Committee, (email@example.com), to be received by Thursday 5th January 2023.